SDSU helps keep cultural traditions alive with 52nd Annual Powwow

 With the event starting at 11 a.m., there was a full day of ceremonies including honorings and blessings, celebrating different Native American traditions.
 With dancers, drum circles and bird songs, there was never a dull moment.

 The event offered a number of food vendors and booths, allowing guests to support Native businesses.
-Attendees enjoyed Indian street tacos and frybread while browsing through the variety of available products.
-Jewelry, clothing, dreamcatchers, homemade organic products and more from sellers in tents that surrounded the main circle.
+Attendees enjoyed Indian street tacos and frybread while browsing through the variety of available products, including jewelry, clothing, dreamcatchers, homemade organic products and more.

 The annual event was originally founded by the Native American Student Alliance and has become a staple for the Native community on and around SDSU.
 The Native Resource Center has been a partner in the event since 2019, adding to its array of events spotlighting Native culture.